profanitas/TAPAD/README.md

 | Time Base          | 1/14112000     |

-The dataset consists in many "wav" files for numerous language classes :
+The dataset consists in 24984 WAV files sampled at 24KHz for **72 different language classes** :

 ```
 bn - 347 wav files to which corresponds ~1 sec of audio